perladvent/perldotcom/content/article/spidering-websites-with-headless-chrome-and-selenium.md

 Over the holidays I was working on a project that needed to download content from different websites.
 I needed a web spider, but the typical Perl options like [WWW:Mechanize]({{< mcpan "WWW:Mechanize" >}}) wouldn't cut it, as with JavaScript controlling the content on many websites, I needed a JavaScript-enabled browser.
 But browsers consume lots of memory - what to do?

-The answer was to use a headless Chrome, which works exactly like normal except it has no graphical display, reducing its memory footprint.
+The answer was to use headless Chrome, which works exactly like normal except it has no graphical display, reducing its memory footprint.
 I can control it using [Selenium::Remote::Driver]({{< mcpan "Selenium::Remote::Driver" >}}) and Selenium server.
 Here's how I did it.

 Non-Perl Setup
 --------------